Foreign tax relief

 * Limited to allocation of taxing rights in respect of certain income derived by specified individuals, such as retirees, government employees, and students.

-** The tax treaty with Israel has taken effect in relation to withholding taxes from 1 January 2020 and for other Australian incomes taxes from 1 July 2020.
+** The tax treaty with Israel has taken effect in relation to WHTs from 1 January 2020 and for other Australian incomes taxes from 1 July 2020.

 Australia has also entered into bilateral agreements with a number of countries in relation to the exchange of information in relation to taxes.

-Australia has enacted the OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI), which was signed by Australia on 7 June 2017.
+Australia has enacted the Organisation for Economic Co-operation and Development (OECD) Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI), which was signed by Australia on 7 June 2017.
 The MLI has been ratified, which means that it applies to ‘covered countries’ (including France, Japan, New Zealand, and the United Kingdom) from as early as 1 January 2019.